This post may contain affiliate links.

 I have found that old-fashioned rolled oats are the best variety to use in overnight oats for a couple of reasons.

-Overnight Oats Step 3: Add some healthy fat and protein
+Overnight Oats Step 3: Add some fat and protein

 You can use whatever nut butter you have on hand, I prefer lightly salted unsweetened nut butters, but use what you like!